mozilla-services/docs/source/sreg/apis.rst

     Gets the user a weave node.
-In general, if the sreg version is called, it is expected that a new node will be assigned (client should already have failed to get the node out of ldap), but this is not necessarily the case, and it can return an currently assigned node.
+In general, if the sreg version is called, it is expected that a new node will be assigned (client should already have failed to get the node out of ldap), but this is not necessarily the case, and it can return a currently assigned node.

     The plan is to abstract this call into a separate api that handles node assignment, but it is noted here to make sure we remain backwards